JRN 201 Journalism Newswriting. (3) F, S, SS

 JRN 470 Depth Reporting.
 (3) F, S

 The course is designed to introduce students to strategies for writing in-depth newspaper or magazine articles.
 Lecture, lab.
-Prerequisites: JRN 301; professional status; instructor approval.
+Prerequisite: JRN 301; professional status; instructor approval.

 Page Last Updated: